jonelo/jacksum-for-linux/jacksum-file-browser-integration/readme_de.txt

 Beschreibung
 ------------
-Jacksum File Browser Integration 2.0.0 fuer GNU/Linux und Unix Betriebssysteme v2.1.0 (25.
+Jacksum File Browser Integration 2.0.0 für GNU/Linux und Unix Betriebssysteme v2.1.0 (25.
 Januar 2022)
 Copyright (C) 2006-2023 Dipl.-Inf.
 (FH) Johann N. Loefflmann

 This program is free software; you can redistribute it and/or modify